 History History

-To walk in Istanbul is to go back in time at every step.
+A stroll through Istanbul takes you back in time at every step.
 Over the centuries, the Anatolian peninsula has been the melting pot of different peoples, who, from the ancient Greeks to the Ottomans, have successively left their mark.
-Crossroads of millennial civilizations, Turkey is today a country rich of all these cultures.
-The capital of the three Empires has had several faces: Byzantium, Constantinople, and today Istanbul.
+A crossroads of millennia-old civilizations, Turkey today is a country rich in all these cultures.
+The capital of the three Empires has had many faces: Byzantium, Constantinople, and today Istanbul.
 Straddling two continents, Istanbul has been one of the most powerful cities of its time for sixteen centuries.
-However, in 1923, at the time of the modernization of the country driven by Mustafa Kemal Atatürk, it lost its status of capital to Ankara.
-Within the new secular democratic republic, Istanbul remains nevertheless the largest Turkish city, a megalopolis whose economic and cultural influence is undeniable.
+Yet in 1923, as Mustafa Kemal Atatürk modernized the country, Istanbul lost its status as capital to Ankara.
+In the new secular democratic republic, Istanbul nonetheless remains Turkey's largest city, a megalopolis of undeniable economic and cultural influence.

 See the top 10 associated with this file: Personnages historiques